No products in the cart.

 Author: Susan Maria Leach, Before & After

 - One 15-ounce can Libby's pumpkin purée

 - ⅓ cup Truvia sugar replacer or ⅔ cup Splenda granulated

 - ½ teaspoon ground ginger

 - 2 large eggs

 - Mix the pumpkin, Truvia, salt, cinnamon, ginger, and cloves in a large bowl.

 - Gradually stir in evaporated milk.

 - Pour into glass or ceramic baking dish.
 Bake until knife inserted near the center comes out clean - this time can vary greatly depending on how big a baking dish you use.
 Cook until done, but if you use a pie plate, 25 to 40 minutes is a guide.
-Cool on wire rack, then refrigerate until ready to serve.
+Cool on wire rack, then either serve at room temperature or chill.
 Serve with whipped cream.